-Horticulturists can work with land architects, conservationists, town planners and engage with the general public and students around plant education.
-They mainly work outdoors in nurseries or botanical gardens, for example and return to an office environment to plan planting schedules and research.
+Horticulturists can work with landscape architects, conservationists, town planners and engage with the general public and students around plant education.
+They mainly work outdoors in nurseries or botanical gardens, for example and return to an office environment to research and plan planting schedules.

 Horticulturists require a vast knowledge of indigenous and non-indigenous plant species and the properties that govern their development.
 They will further benefit from: